tsenga2/keio-quant-macro/SETUP.md

      ```

 2. **Launch Jupyter Notebook**
+   - Open Terminal (macOS) or Git Bash (Windows)
+   - Run:
+     - On Windows: `jupyter notebook`
-   - In Terminal/Git Bash: `jupyter notebook`
+     - On macOS: `jupyter notebook`
    - This should open Jupyter in your default web browser

 ## Alternative: Google Colab

-If you encounter persistent issues with local setup:
+If you encounter persistent issues with local setup on either platform:

 1. Go to [Google Colab](https://colab.research.google.com/)
 2. Sign in with your Google account
 3. File → Open notebook → GitHub → paste the course repository URL
+4. This works on any operating system with a modern web browser

 ## Troubleshooting Common Issues